piux2/learn_gno/index.md

 ---

 # Overview

-### Gnolang
+### Gnolang - Knowledge in Action

+Gno is part of the word gno.sis.
+Gno means knowlege and sis means action in greek.

+Gnolang is a lanuage solution that helps turn your knowlege in action.

-A secure and easy to learn smart contract language inspired from golang and solidity
+It is a secure and easy to learn smart contract language.

 It inherits the "simple", "explicit", "orthogonal", "concurrent" properties from golang, and enables "secure" features suited for smart contract programming.

-### Gnoland
+### Gnoland - Apply knowledge

 A blockchain that supports Gnolang natively.
-It is powred by tendermint2, cosmos sdk and ibc.
+It is powred by tendermint classic, cosmos sdk and ibc.

+### Action

 Feel free to request topics in following each category in [Issues](https://github.com/piux2/learn_gno/issues)